 5.32.3 Policy for ATSSS Control

 As specified in 23.503 [45], during the establishment of a MA PDU session and if dynamic PCC is to be used for the MA PDU session, the PCF may take ATSSS policy decisions and create PCC rules that contain ATSSS policy control information, which determines how the uplink and the downlink traffic of the MA PDU Session should be distributed across the 3GPP and non-3GPP accesses.
+However, if the HPLMN does not support ATSSS, the Access Type Preference of the Route Selection Descriptor in URSP shall not be "Multi-Access" in order to avoid the UE triggering the MA PDU Session establishment procedure in roaming scenario.

 The SMF receives the PCC rules with ATSSS policy control information and maps these rules into (a) ATSSS rules, which are sent to UE, and (b) N4 rules, which are sent to UPF.
 The ATSSS rules is a prioritized list of rules (see clause 5.32.8), which are applied by the UE to enforce the ATSSS policy in the uplink direction and the N4 Rules are applied by the UPF to enforce the ATSSS policy in the downlink direction.